jimporter/bencode.hpp/README.md

 ```

 When calling `decode_some` with an iterator pair, it will update the value of
 the "begin" iterator in-place to point to where the parsing left off.
+Similary,
+calling `decode_some` with a pointer or pointer/length, it will update the
+pointer's value in-place.

 #### Views